E L K E T H O M S

 She performs stand-up at venues including The Comedy Store, Flappers, and the Pretty, Funny Women Studio WEHO.
 She was named a Best of the Fest Comedian in the 2019 Burbank Comedy Festival.
 She first found her comedic voice in Boston, performing while she was a student at Northeastern University.
 In 2018, she said, "Thanks, but no thanks" to freezing winters and moved to LA, where she's known to drive an extra 20 minutes to find a Dunkin' Donuts.

-Elke's poetry is featured in City of Notions: An Anthology of Contemporary Boston Poems, the Charles River Journal, and the forthcoming Dostoyevsky Wannabe's Cities Series: Boston Edition.
+Elke's poetry is featured in City of Notions: An Anthology of Contemporary Boston Poems, the Charles River Journal, and Dostoyevsky Wannabe's Cities Series: Boston Edition.
 Her poem "Bedroom View" was displayed in Boston City Hall for one year as part of the Mayor's Poetry Program.
 She's written poems that aren't inspired by her time in Boston, but those don't receive nearly as much attention.

 Her one-act plays EVERY SYNONYM OF BEAUTIFUL and SHUTTER SPEED received staged readings at The School of Performing Arts in the Richmond Community's New Voices for the Theater Festival.
 SHUTTER SPEED, as well as her 10-minute plays BUYING THE COW and SHORT DISTANCE, received productions by Northeastern's Theatre Group, Silver Masque.